FriendlyRiot/docs/README.md

 ## Our hole and what we do in it!

-We live in a C2 class wormhole with both a Hisec static, and a C3 static.
+We live in a C4 class wormhole with a C4 static and a C5 static.
 This hole serves our needs as a lowclass corporation supporting a variety of activities both PvE and PvP.
-Some corp members may do indy, some corp members may krab, some may do PvP.
-Often they'll do all three, and more.
-The common thread is that we're doing it together.
+Expectations are for PvP first, then PvE and silly little tasks, which are well supported.

 PvP is encouraged and supported, and in-chain response for friendlies tackled or asking for help is expected.
 There are no mandatory PvP ops but group support is a must.
 To put it simply, no krabbing quietly to yourself while your friend is tackled, but you aren't expected to make PvP if you aren't looking for it.